MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-code-reference2.md

 This section contains descriptions of common bug check codes, including the parameters displayed with the error code on the blue bug check screen.
 This section also describes how you can diagnose the fault which led to the bug check, as well as possible ways to deal with the error.

 > [!NOTE]
 > This topic is for programmers.
-If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://go.microsoft.com/fwlink/p/?linkid=183646).
+If you are a customer whose system has displayed a blue screen with a bug check code, see [Troubleshoot blue screen errors](https://go.microsoft.com/fwlink/p/?linkid=183646).

 If a specific bug check code does not appear in this reference, use the [**!analyze**](-analyze.md) extension in the Windows Debugger (WinDbg) with the following syntax (in kernel mode):

-&nbsp;&nbsp;&nbsp;&nbsp;**!analyze -show** *Code*
+&nbsp;&nbsp;&nbsp;&nbsp;**!analyze -show** *code*

 Entering this command causes WinDbg to display information about the specified bug check code.
-If your default number base (radix) is not 16, you should prefix *Code* with **0x**.
+If your default number base (radix) is not 16, prefix *code* with **0x**.

 The following table shows the code and name of each bug check code.